cloudflare/cloudflare-docs/products/pages/src/content/how-to/deploy-a-vue-application.md

 </TableLayout>

 Once you've configured your site, you can begin your first deploy.
-You should see Cloudflare Pages installing `create-react-app`, your project dependencies, and building your site, before deploying it.
+You should see Cloudflare Pages installing `vue`, your project dependencies, and building your site, before deploying it.

 <Aside>